fils/CDFRegistryWG/README.md

 Some test files to explore the use of schema.org objects and properties to describe data repositories with.

+* registryC5.json : A test of multiple context entries..  to allow us to use other context for things like controlled voc.
 * registryC3.json : A test to see how use of subOrganization would work for groups that scope several projects
 * registryC2.json : Uses the SearchAction object.
 Best candidate so far.